PASSERIFORMES Nitzsch, 1820

 Suboscines: Tyranni Wetmore & Miller, 1926

-One possibility is that all originated when Australia, New Zealand, and Antarctica were still joined, with the ancestral Acanthisittidae in the portion that became New Zealand, the ancestral oscines in the Australian part, and the suboscines in the Antarctic part (which may have had a subtropical climate then).
+It had previously been suggested that all originated when Australia, New Zealand, and Antarctica were still joined, with the ancestral Acanthisittidae in the portion that became New Zealand, the ancestral oscines in the Australian part, and the suboscines in the Antarctic part (which may have had a subtropical climate then).
 The western suboscines (ancestral Tyrannides) could have easily made their way to South America.
 The Eurylaimides remain a problem.
 One suggestion is that the eastern suboscines spread onto the now-submerged Kerguelen Plateau, and thence to India (see Moyle et al., 2006a).
 They could then ride along as India drifted into Asia.

 Old World Suboscines: Eurylaimides Seebohm, 1890